mlswg/mls-architecture/draft-ietf-mls-architecture.md

 > **RECOMMENDATION:** Prefer using encrypted group operation messages to avoid
 > privacy issues related to non-encrypted signatures.

-Note that in the default case of encrypted handshake messages, any access control policies will be applied at the client, so the application must ensure that the access control policies are consistent across all clients to make sure that they remain in sync.
+If handshake messages are encrypted, any access control policies must be applied at the client, so the application must ensure that the access control policies are consistent across all clients to make sure that they remain in sync.
 If two different policies were applied, the clients might not accept or reject a group operation and end-up in different